CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 > Briefly describe the inputs (map file) and outputs (to terminal).
 > If you write to log files, or log to stderr, describe that here.
 > Command-line arguments are not 'input'.
+Inputs:

+	* map file: an array of strings representing the layout of the grid players can play on;
+	the map is converted to a 2D array for manipulation and back to a string for passing messages between client and server

+Outputs:

+	* TODO

 ### Functional decomposition into modules

-> List and briefly describe any modules that comprise your server, other than the main module.
+> List and description of the main modules that comprise our server, other than the main module:
+`server.c` - main module
+`grid.c` - module for handling the global and player grids `game.c` - module for handling player structures and movement

 ### Pseudo code for logic/algorithmic flow